Visitor, Loan, and Tissue Policies

 Tissue Sample Requests

-We maintain tissue samples from more than 1,200 species in 95% ethanol.
+We maintain tissue samples from more than 1,600 species, mostly in 95% ethanol with a smaller collection of ultralow (-80°C) dry samples.
 You can search our tissue collection by selecting "E" under Specimen Status in our searchable database.
 To request tissue samples, please email the Collection Manager Ben Frable, firstname.lastname@example.org, and Curator Hastings, email@example.com.